dannyklaris/cloud-group-cw/frontend/README.md

 - created result page, where user will be shown the result of their answers `result.ejs`
 - created the review page, now it shows red for wrong answers that the user chosen, and green answer for the correct answer
 - medium and difficult functionality on `difficult.ejs`

+## Updates
+### 1.1
+- user can now have a username when play as a guest `landing.ejs`
+- other people can also join the lobby to play `lobby.ejs`
+- the first player can choose the difficulty level `difficulty.ejs`